playfulprogramming/playfulprogramming/content/blog/derived-values/index.md

 # Non-Prop Derived Values

-While we've primarily used component inputs to demonstrate derived values today, both of the methods we've utilized today work for internal component state as well as they do inputs.
+While we've primarily used component inputs to demonstrate derived values today, both of the methods we've utilized thus far work for the internal component state as well as inputs.

 <!-- tabs:start -->